Nate McCollum

 Nate McCollum (born December 6, 2001) is an American professional football wide receiver.
 He previously played college football for the Georgia Tech Yellow Jackets and for the North Carolina Tar Heels.

-Early life and high school
+Early life

 McCollum attended high school at Dutchtown located in Hampton, Georgia.
 Coming out of high school, he was rated as a three star recruit, where he committed to play college football for the Georgia Tech Yellow Jackets.

 College career

 Georgia Tech

 McCollum finished his freshman season in 2020, bringing in two receptions for 15 yards.
 During the 2021 season, he recorded 13 receptions for 108 yards and a touchdown in 12 games.
 In week ten of the 2022 season, McCollum tallied five receptions for 41 yards against Florida State.
 In week eleven, he racked up 103 yards in a victory versus Virginia Tech.
 McCollum finished his breakout season in 2022, hauling in 60 passes for 655 yards and three touchdowns.
 After the conclusion of the 2022 season, he decided to enter his name into the NCAA transfer portal.